 Other methods of instruction

 For this course, the teachers will hold office hours once a week.
 If you wish to make an appointment for this, please do so by using this email address: firstname.lastname@example.org

 Course grades are determined by:

-J. Van Dijk (2008) The World of Crime.
+Van Dijk, J. (latest edition) The World of Crime.
 Breaking the Silence on Problems of Security, Justice, and Development across the World.
 Los Angeles: Sage.

-A series of articles and chapters that will be distributed either through Blackboard or in a reader
+A series of articles and chapters that will be distributed through Blackboard.

 Course co-ordinator: Dr. J.A. van Wilsem